 For the sixth year in a row, Linda Dardarian has been named a California Super Lawyer by her peers in the legal community.
-[Update: Linda also received this honor in 2011.]
+[Update: Linda received this honor every year between 2005 and 2014.]
 Linda, a partner in the Oakland California civil rights firm of Goldstein, Demchak, Baller, Borgen & Dardarian, has been Lainey Feingold’s principal co-counsel in Structured Negotiations cases for the past fifteen years.

 Linda has played a critical role in developing Structured Negotiations as an advocacy and dispute resolution method and in effectively implementing it in a wide variety of cases.
 Dardarian’s careful strategic thinking and legal analysis were instrumental to the national success of the Talking ATM effort in the United States.
 Among other things, she has used Structured Negotiations to expand access to health care for people with disabilities in hospital settings and to protect financial privacy of blind consumers by advocating for web accessibility and braille, large print and audio format of print information.